pupsnow/flexspaces/trunk/doc/flexspacesAir/readmeFlexSpacesForAIR.txt

 1. Flex Builder 3.0 projects with Flex and ActionScript source included in this release.
 The project for FlexSpacesAir depends on the FlexSpaces project

-2. 0.6 flexspaces+air client
+2. 0.7 flexspaces+air client
-a. tested on vista with AIR 1.1 (AIR did auto upgrade of AIR)
+a. tested on vista with AIR 1.1 (AIR did auto upgrade of AIR) prevously tested with
 b. tested pm Mac OSX 10.5.4 with AIR 1.1 (AIR did auto upgrade of AIR)
-3. Previous versions tested with
+c.
 Linux Ubuntu 8.04 with AIR linux alpha

 3.Native Drag/Drop and Native clipboard between shell and flexspacesair is supported one direction (uploading to the repository) and as copy mode only